jakekgrog/MockBoard/README.md

 # MockBoard

+Real-time whiteboard web-app.
+Download your mock ups.

-Real-time whiteboard web-app built with Node.js and socket.io using HTML5 canvas
+Built with NodeJS, Socket.io and HTML5 canvas

 ### How to run